nunomago/moviedb-app/README.md

 # MovieDB App

-This is a client app for [The Movie DB API](https://developer.themoviedb.org/reference/search-movie), built in NextJS with Typescript and Tailwind.
+This is a client app for [The Movie DB API](https://developer.themoviedb.org/reference/search-movie), built with NextJS, Typescript and Tailwind.

 ## Getting Started